theserverlessway/awsinfo/CONTRIBUTING.md

 There are typically 3 kinds of commands

 1. Listing of Resources with some Filters, e.g. CloudFormation list-stacks
 2. Listing a sub-resource, e.g. all Resources in a CloudFormation Stack.
-There you need to first select the main resources (the CFN Stack in this case) and then select the resources to show.
+There you need to first select the main resources (the cloudformation Stack in this case) and then select the resources to show.
 This will also involve two levels of filtering.
 3. Showing a specific resource with all its configuration, e.g. a VPC Subnet.
 This can potentially also involve a two step process where you have to select the main resource first, then the sub-resource that you want to show in full.

 ## AWSInfo and the AWS CLI